 A: It’s a iPhone X NFC hardware problem that causes reader errors and double reads on transit gates or store readers on a regular basis: on average 1 out of 3 NFC attempts is an error.
-See for yourself here.
+See and hear for yourself:

 Q: Can it be fixed?

 A: The iPhone X production tally below points to a hardware problem affecting all iPhone X units manufactured before April 2018.
-Apple fixed iPhone X NFC hardware issues and all units made after 2018 production week 15 (April) are free of the problem.
-I call these NFC error free units Revision B iPhone X. Rev-B iPhone X units have error free NFC performance that is immediately noticeable.
+Apple fixed iPhone X NFC hardware issues and all units manufactured after 2018 production week 15 (April) are free of the problem.
+I call these NFC defect free units Revision B iPhone X. Rev. B iPhone X units have superior error free NFC performance that is immediately noticeable.

 Reader Feedback iPhone X Production Tally*